Camille PISSARRO – Autograph letter signed to her son Félix. Rouen 1896.

 Two pages in-12°.

-In Rouen to paint, Camille Pissarro, paternal, inquires about the health of his two young sons and tells them the town gossip.
+In Rouen to paint, Camille Pissarro, ever the father, inquires about the health of his two young sons and tells them the gossip of the city.

 ______________________________________________

-“My dear Titi, I am delighted to learn that Georges [his son] is a little better, but we must not rely on this small improvement, it must continue and for that no imprudence.
-If you caught it by smell you really need to be careful, in a few days it will be your turn.
-You can't take too many precautions.
-I telegraphed your mother to wait before leaving until I had some reassuring news [sic].
-Tomorrow or the day after tomorrow I will send you some more money so that you can take proper care of yourself.
+"My dear Titi, I am delighted to hear that Georges [his son] is a little better, but we mustn't rely on this slight improvement; it must continue, and for that, no carelessness.
+If you caught it through your sense of smell, you must be very careful; in a few days, it will be your turn.
+You can't be too careful.
+I telegraphed your mother to wait before leaving until I had reassuring news .
+Tomorrow or the day after, I will send you more money so that you can get proper medical care."

 ______________________________________________

-After a first stay in the fall of 1883, Pissarro returned to Rouen in 1896.
-Forced to paint indoors, from his hotel window, because of serious eye problems, Pissarro launched himself, like Claude Monet, into the serial creation of the same subject; in this case the Boieldieu bridge.
-Pissarro brought back from Rouen no less than sixty-nine oils, around forty engravings and multiple drawings.
+After an initial stay in the autumn of 1883, Pissarro returned to Rouen in 1896.
+Forced to paint indoors, from his hotel window, due to serious eye problems, Pissarro, like Claude Monet, embarked on the creation of a series of paintings of the same subject; in this case, the Boieldieu Bridge.
+Pissarro brought back from Rouen no fewer than sixty-nine oil paintings, some forty engravings, and numerous drawings.

 Contact form